Imjuakinhere/project2/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?

+buffer need protection since were modifing values and romving things and we dont want it to be effected until the function is in is done.

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?

 Q5: Why is it sometimes necessary to use the non-blocking pthread_mutex_trylock() instead of the blocking pthread_mutex_lock()?
 Think for example of a program that needs to acquire multiple mutexes at the same time.

 Step 4: Accounting